Urea fertilizers are widely used in agriculture. They are considered an economic nitrogen source.

 The chemical formula of urea is CO(NH2)2 and, in nature, urea is excreted in the urine of mammals.
 Commercial urea fertilizers are produced by reacting ammonia with carbon dioxide.

-The fertilizer, in its solid form, is provided as either prills or granules.
+In its solid form, urea is provided as either prills or granules.
 Granules are slightly larger than prills and are more dense.
 Both prilled and granular urea fertilizers contain 46% N.

 Nitrogen leaching and volatilization rates are usually higher when using the prilled form.
 Therefore, granular urea fertilizers are 15-20% more efficient than prilled.